 The National Parks in Hawaii charge an entrance fee.
-To give an example of prices, the Hawaii Volcanoes National Park charges an entrance fee of $30 per vehicle.
+The Hawaii Volcanoes National Park, for example, charges $30 per vehicle.
 But, this fee admits all of the vehicle’s passengers.
 So, if there are five people in the car, each person will end up only paying $6.

 If you’re not arriving by vehicle and taking public transport or cycling into the park, the entrance fee is $15 per person.
-The good news is, your pass will be good for seven days.
+The good news is, your pass can be used for a whole week.

 Another popular attraction is the Pearl Harbor National Memorial.
 This attraction is completely free, and parking is free too.
 However, it is recommended that you reserve your ticket online in advance to secure your spot.
 The online reservation fee is $1 per ticket.

-One of the most popular things to do in Hawaii is seeing a Luau.
+One of the most popular things to do in Hawaii is seeing a Luau, a traditional party with great food and entertainment).
 This attraction is more on the pricey side.
 You can expect to pay a minimum of $90 to $100 per person.
 This includes a buffet dinner and a traditional Polynesian dance and music show.
 Drinks are also sometimes included.

 The amazing thing about Hawaii is that it’s entirely possible to spend very little money on attractions and still have a good time.

-We’ve covered all the main costs you’ll need to take into consideration when traveling to Hawaii.
+We’ve covered all the main costs you’ll need to take into consideration when traveling to the islands.
+Visiting Hawaii on a budget is definitely possible.
 However, it’s always a good idea to set some extra money aside when traveling.